Autonomous robot: Open problems in autonomous robotics

-There are several open problems in autonomous robotics which are special to the field rather than being a part of the general pursuit of AI.
+Several open problems in autonomous robotics are special to the field rather than being a part of the general pursuit of AI.
 According to George A. Bekey's Autonomous Robots: From Biological Inspiration to Implementation and Control, problems include things such as making sure the robot is able to function correctly and not run into obstacles autonomously.
-Reinforcement learning has been used to control and plan the navigation of autonomous robots, specifically when a group of them operate in collaboration with each other.
+Reinforcement learning has been used to control and plan the navigation of autonomous robots, specifically when a group of them operates in collaboration with each other.